 Unlike other popular exercises, yoga is low-impact and avoids sudden movements.
 Yogis—as yoga practitioners are called—focus on staying mindful as they move from one posture to the next.
 It doesn’t require special shoes, weights, exercise balls or machines.
 All you need to get started is a mat.

-But make no mistake: yoga can give you a real workout!
-Here are seven reasons yoga is the perfect exercise for seniors:
+But make no mistake: trying yoga can be a real workout!
+Here are seven reasons senior should try yoga:

 - Yoga can lower your blood pressure, cholesterol, and blood sugar, which improves your heart health and lowers your risk of stroke.